Duvet: Standards and sizes

 Modern manufacturing conventions have resulted in a large number of sizes and standards.

 In popular culture

 In the story The Princess and the Pea, published in 1835, H.C.
 Andersen wrote about a princess lying on ten eiderdown duvets.

+An eiderdown is mentioned in the Pink Floyd songs Julia Dream, Flaming and A Pillow of Winds.

 The term "duvet day" is used in some countries to describe an allowance of one or more days a year when employees can simply phone in and say that they are not coming in to work, even though they have no leave booked and are not ill.
-The provision of this benefit became fashionable in the late 1990s with many larger companies in the UK.
+The provision of this benefit became fashionable in the late 1990s with many larger employers in the UK.